WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ### AIVE - Research Software Engineering
 The project would involve a series of stages to bring the software infrastructure to a level that will help with development in a complex research environment where currently only 2 people in the world know the software.
 For more details see the [AIVE project](students-aive).

-### schex Bioconductor - Research Software Engineering
-This project helps with understanding what could be streamlined when maintaining software packages for the popular Bioconductor community.
-For more details see [schex Bioconductor project](students-schex), the [Bioconductor Maintenance wiki](https://github.com/WEHI-ResearchComputing/bioconductor_maintenance/wiki) and the [schex Bioconductor package](https://bioconductor.org/packages/release/bioc/html/schex.html).

 ### Imaging - Research - Data Engineering, Full-Stack Web Developer
 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
 For more details see [Imaging project](student-imaging) and the [Imaging Getting Started Wiki](https://github.com/WEHI-ResearchComputing/Imaging-Getting-Started/wiki).